-This project is a FY 2000 earmark.
-This ITS initiative led by Towamencin Township in partnership with Montgomery County, Penn DOT, the PA Turnpike Commission and private sector partners will construct a multi-modal Transportation Center at the PA Turnpike/l-426 Landsdale Interchange.
+Description: This project is a FY 2000 earmark.
+This ITS initiative led by Towamencin Township in partnership with Montgomery County, Penn DOT, the PA Turnpike Commission and private sector partners will construct a multi-modal Transportation Center at the PA Turnpike/I-426 Landsdale Interchange.
 The Regional ITS Center will constitute a major component of the Transportation Center.
 The Regional ITS Center will house the central computers and personnel which will initially operate the Township's closed-loop traffic signal system, incident management system, and emergency services management system.
-With full implementation of the multi-modal Transportation Center, the Regional ITS Center's functions will expand, to include electronic bus transit and parking fare collection; paratransit and demand-responsive dispatching of shuttle services between the Transportation Center and major area employers; traveler information services for Transportation Center users, and the provision of real-time information to other traveler information providers, such as the PA Turnpike Commission and Penn DOT.
+With full implementation of the multi-modal Transportation Center, the Regional ITS Center's functions will expand, to include electronic bus transit and parking fare collection; paratransit and demand-responsive dispatching of shuttle services between the Transportation Center users, and the provision of real-time information to other traveler information providers, such as the PA Turnpike Commission and Penn DOT.

-Towamencin Township, Montgomery County, PA
+Project Location: Towamencin Township, Montgomery County, PA

-FHWA, Towamencin Township, Montgomery County Planning Commission, Southeastern PA Transportation Authority, Delaware River Regional Planning Commission, Pennsylvania Turnpike Commission
+Partner(s): FHWA, Towamencin Township, Montgomery County Planning Commission, Southeastern PA Transportation Authority, Delaware River Regional Planning Commission, Pennsylvania Turnpike Commission

+Start Date: September 2000

+End Date: December 2004

+Estimated Total ITS Funds: \$471,853

+Estimated Total Project Cost: \$950,000

+Contacts:

-Carmine Fiscina FHWA Philadelphia Metro, PMO-PA (215) 656-7111 John Granger Towamencin Township (215) 368-7602
+Carmine Fiscina Philadelphia FHWA Metro Office, PMO-PA (215) 656-7111 John Granger Towamencin Township (215) 368-7602